Mario Dajsinani: Skënderbeu Korçë

 On 19 June 2017, Dajsinani suddenly joined Skënderbeu Korçë and was included in team's UEFA Europa League squad.
 His transfer was made official two days later where he signed a four-year contract, his first as a professional.
-He made his league debut for the club on 19 May 2018 in a 3-1 away loss to Luftëtari Gjirokastër.
+He made his league debut for the club on 19 May 2018 in a 3–1 away loss to Luftëtari Gjirokastër.
 He was subbed on in the 55th minute for Aldo Teqja.

 International career

 Dajsinani received his first international level call up at Albania national under-19 football team by coach Arjan Bellaj for a 7 days gathering in Durrës, Albania from 29 August to 5 September 2015.

-He was called up to participate in the 2016 UEFA European Under-19 Championship qualification from 12–17 November 2015.
+He was called up to participate in the 2016 UEFA European Under-19 Championship qualification from 12 to 17 November 2015.
 However, he was considered as a third choice behind Elhan Kastrati & Gentian Selmani and therefore wasn't included in the 18-man squad which participated in the Group 1 matches.

 He then received a call up to the Albania under-19 by same coach Arjan Bellaj for the friendly tournament Roma Caput Mundi from 29 February–4 March 2016.

-Dajsinani was called up at Albania national under-21 football team by coach Alban Bushi for a gathering in Durrës, Albania from 18–25 January 2017.
+Dajsinani was called up at Albania national under-21 football team by coach Alban Bushi for a gathering in Durrës, Albania from 18 to 25 January 2017.

 He received his first call up for the Albania under-20 side by same coach of the under-21 team Alban Bushi for the friendly match against Georgia U20 on 14 November 2017.
 He debuted for under-20 team against Georgia by playing as a starter for 75 minutes in a 3–0 loss, where all 3 goals were conceded with him at goalie.